Bilateral Trade in Services: Insights from A New Research Dataset

 Summary

-This paper introduces the Bilateral Trade in Services (BiTS) database.
-It draws on a range of sources to provide the broadest-possible, consistent coverage of bilateral services trade for the period 1985-2023.
-The database covers bilateral trade across 12 major services categories, 9 of which are further disaggregated into 26 distinct subcategories, all harmonized under a consistent BPM6 classification standard.
-While historical data is only available for some advanced economies and emerging markets, the bilateral flows contained in BiTS capture most of global services trade from 2000 onwards.
-We illustrate the uses of this data through two research applications.
+This paper introduces the Bilateral Trade in Services (BiTS) research dataset.
+BiTS draws primarily on the non-estimated trade values from the OECD-WTO Balanced Trade in Services (BaTIS) database, which serves as the cornerstone of this work.
+By harmonizing BaTIS data with information from the UNCTAD-WTO Trade in Services Database, UN Comtrade, Eurostat, and other official sources under a consistent BPM6 classification standard, BiTS enables analysis of bilateral services trade patterns over an extended time period from 1985-2023.
+The dataset covers bilateral trade across 12 major services categories, 9 of which are further disaggregated into 26 distinct subcategories, all harmonized under a consistent BPM6 classification standard for the period 1985-2023.
+We illustrate the uses of this dataset through two applications.
 The first shows that "gravity forces" have become less powerful in explaining services trade patterns over time, due to a shift in the composition of trade towards less distance-sensitive services.
 The second documents that overall services trade remains resilient to growing geopolitical fissures, but that modern services appear more sensitive to geopolitical alignment than traditional services.